Mutually beneficial partnerships: changing attitudes towards development cooperation

 • Working Group 4 – “Trade and investment”

-Discussions will also address the impact of recent development aid cuts, the appointment of a new College of EU Commissioners, and Mario Draghi’s report emphasising on boosting EU competitiveness.
+Discussions also addressed the impact of recent development aid cuts, the appointment of a new College of EU Commissioners, and Mario Draghi’s report emphasising on boosting EU competitiveness.
 The Draghi report highlights the need for the EU to adopt a more strategic and competitive stance on the global stage, moving away from the traditional aid model and focusing instead on development cooperation as a form of investment.
 This shift in approach would position the EU not merely as a donor but as a partner in driving sustainable economic growth, encouraging innovation and building resilient infrastructures.
 By reframing development aid as investment, the EU can strengthen its soft power, creating long-term partnerships supporting mutual prosperity and solidifying its global leadership in digitalisation, sustainability and governance reform.

 Along with Friends of Europe’s 10 Policy Choices for a Renewed Social Contract, this Initiative sets the course for a more inclusive and resilient future.
 Building on these Policy Choices, the DRIVE Working Groups will contribute to reforming EU institutions to improve coherence (Policy Choice 5), engaging the private sector for social good (Policy Choice 7), reconciling competitiveness and social protection (Policy Choice 8) and enhancing the EU’s soft power (Policy Choice 9).